-Remember that red stuff in a can that used to add just the right sour-sweetness to the turkey, stuffing and mashed potatoes? of course you do. this could most certainly be enjoyed with all of the above mentioned pairings. and though it has the traditional tart-sweet flavor, the quince and candied ginger add a toothsome chutney-esque zing. plus i can’t stop eating it on top of chevre each morning ever since it’s inception. and i can only imagine it slathered across one of those warmed holiday brie wheels, or nestled comfortably inside the indent of a nut-and-buttery thumbprint cookie.
+Remember that red stuff in a can that used to add just the right sour-sweetness to the turkey, stuffing and mashed potatoes? of course you do.
+This could most certainly be enjoyed with all of the above mentioned pairings.
+And though it has the traditional tart-sweet flavor, the quince and candied ginger add a toothsome chutney-esque zing.
+Plus I can’t stop eating it on top of chevre each morning ever since it’s inception.
+I can only imagine it slathered across one of those warmed holiday brie wheels, or nestled comfortably inside the indent of a nut-and-buttery thumbprint cookie.

 If word gets out you might just find yourself invited to a tad more of those little shindigs come next holiday season, and you certainly want that don’t you? of course you do.

 1 & 3/4 pounds quince, peeled and cut into 3/4 inch cubes

 pint and half pint mason jars